kavia-common/resumematch-pro-147342-147353/backend/README.md

 Preview troubleshooting:
 - Backend fails to start:
   - Ensure backend/.env exists and JWT_SECRET is set (>=32 characters recommended).
+  - If you don't have Mongo for previews, set SPRING_PROFILES_ACTIVE=no-mongo.
-  - Verify Mongo is reachable via MONGODB_URL and MONGODB_DB (this backend uses MongoDB, not MySQL).
+  - Otherwise verify Mongo is reachable via MONGODB_URL and MONGODB_DB (this backend uses MongoDB, not MySQL).
 - Frontend cannot call API:
   - Ensure REACT_APP_API_BASE points to the backend URL.
   - Add the frontend origin to CORS_ALLOWED_ORIGINS in backend/.env if you see CORS errors.